senff/WordPress-Sticky-Menu-or-Anything-on-Scroll/readme.txt

 * **Any element can stick**: although common use is for navigation menus, the plugin will let you pick any unique element with a name, class or ID to stick at the top of the page once you scroll past it.
 Use it for a sidebar, Call-to-action box, banner ad, etc.
 * **Positioning from top**: optionally, you can add any amount of space between the sticky element and the top of the page, so that the element is not always stuck at the "ceiling" of the page.
 * **Enable for certain screen sizes only**: optionally, you can set a minimum and/or maximum screen size where the stickiness should work.
 This can be handy if you have a responsive site and you don't want your element to be sticky on smaller screens, for example.
+* **Push-up element**: optionally, you can pick any other element lower on the page that will push the sticky element up again (for example a sidebar widget).
+* **Admin Bar aware**: checks if the current user has an Admin Toolbar at the top of the page.
+If it has, the sticky element will not obscure it (or be obscured by it).
 * **Z-index**: in case there are other elements on the page that obscure or peek through your sticky element, you can add a Z-index easily.
 * **Dynamic Mode**: some issues that frequently appear in responsive themes have been address by adding a Dynamic Mode.
 See FAQ for details.
 * **Debug Mode:** find out possible reasons why your element doesn't stick by switching on Debug Mode, and error messages will appear in your browser's console.